J-Behrens/plan-merging/README.md

 # Plan Merging
 <details open><summary><strong>About</strong></summary>

-#### This project is about merging single agent plans so that the resulting plan is conflict free.
+#### This project is about merging single agent plans so that the result is a valid multi agent plan that is free of the following conflicts:
 <details><summary><strong>Edge conflicts</strong></summary>

 - Happen if two agents move along the same edge at the same time (left GIF).